marinal3v/ADS4SJ_Final/README.md

 # ADS4SJ_Project
 Outline:
-‭ Major goals of project‬‭‬
+‭ Major goals of project //‬‭‬
-‭ I chose this research question because I am interested in the integration of MCSLC into‬ ‭ Eugene/Lane county and how that affected CAHOOTS in the aftermath.‬‭ My major goals‬ ‭ for this project are to determine if the call types changed for CAHOOTS and EPD before‬ ‭ and after the introduction of MCSLC.‬
+‭ I chose this research question because I am interested in the integration of MCSLC into‬ ‭ Eugene/Lane county and how that affected CAHOOTS in the aftermath.‬‭ My major goals‬ ‭ for this project are to determine if the call types changed for CAHOOTS and EPD before‬ ‭ and after the introduction of MCSLC.\\‬
-‭ Timeline and completion‬‭‬
+‭ Timeline and completion//‬‭‬
 ‭ I first plan on doing data cleaning on the data set by separating the data into CAHOOTS‬ ‭ and not CAHOOTS then separating into before and after August 2024, when MCSLC was‬ ‭ introduced.
 I estimate that I am 100% done with cleaning the data because I have already‬